 - Very competitive price (top level rowers can cost 3 times as much)

-- Easy to fold away as soon as you are finished and ready to pack up and move on
+- Easy storage as you can fold away the air rower as soon as you are finished using it

-- The wheels make it easy to move around
+- The built-in wheels make it easy to move around

 - The seat is made with comfort in mind with padding and upholstery – suitable for long rowing sessions